GrandyB/GoogleSheetToJS/README.md

    Sure can!
 MIT license.

-- **The A column and number 1 row don't sync?!**

-   Correct.
-A limitation of using the Google API in this way - it treats the first row and column as header rows.
-It'll happily retrieve any other cell.

 # Acknowledgements/Ramble
 I'll be the first to admit I didn't come up with the idea of using Google Sheets to drive a broadcast!